Teardrops on My Guitar: Release

-Music and lyrics
+Composition

 The original album version of "Teardrops on My Guitar" is 3 minutes and 35 seconds, while the radio edit is 3 minutes and 24 seconds.
-It is a ballad with an arrangement led by mandolin, composed of steel guitar, hushed pedal steel, subdued banjo, and a mix of acoustic and electric guitars.
+It is a ballad with an arrangement led by mandolin, composed of steel guitar, hushed pedal steel, subdued banjo, brushed drums, and a mix of acoustic and electric guitars.
+The choruses are instrumented by pedal steel guitar, understated violin, subtly distorted electric guitars, and drums on beats 2 and 4 of each bar.
+The electric guitars feature a grainy sound, and the end of the second chorus is accentuated by a guitar solo by Chapman.
 Swift sings with soft vocals, which feature a light twang.
 Critics described the song's arrangement as simple and its sound as mournful, solemn, and tender.
 According to the critic Annie Zaleski, the composition and Swift's voice have a restrained quality, but she sings with underscored emotions as if she were "fighting to hold back those tears".
 The version released to pop radio, at three minutes, omits the banjo, mandolin, and steel guitar.
 It adds a mid-tempo drum loop and echo effects to Swift's singing.

 Although the song was released to country radio, critics had different opinions on its genre classification.
 Grady Smith from Rolling Stone thought that its mournful sound followed the tradition of country ballads, and Billboards Andrew Unterberger deemed it a country single.
 Meanwhile, NPR and Roger Holland of PopMatters categorized it as a pop song; the latter argued that it does not contain country elements at all.
 Ed Masley from The Arizona Republic described the genre as soft rock.
+As described by the music writers Damian Somville and Marine Benoit, the track is standard country pop: its structure and melodic development exemplify 2000s pop, and its instrumental arrangement is characteristic of 1990s Nashville country.
 According to the musicologist James E. Perone, "Teardrops on My Guitar" contains prominent pop hooks and is a musically flexible track that could be categorized into pop, country, or rock.
 In the view of Drew Bratcher, a scholar specialized in arts and culture of the American South, by combining pop, "confessional country", alternative country, "and a hundred other qualifying adjectives that potentially disqualified it from being country altogether", "Teardrops on My Guitar" signified a future sound for the country genre.